Vytenis Babrauskas, Ph.D

 To apply, a person does not have to be a member of CCAI; however it is strongly encouraged that everyone in the field of fire investigation belongs to the California Conference of Arson Investigators, the leading organization for training in fire and arson investigations in California.

-To qualify, applicants must submit certificates of training showing that they have completed Fire Investigation 1A, 1B, 2A, 2B and PC 832 or its equivalent.
-If you already possess a Level II Fire Investigation Certification from the State of California, a copy of your certification certificate showing Level II will suffice to validate that you have met the training requirements mentioned above.
+To qualify, applicants must submit certificates of training showing that they have completed Fire Investigation 1A, 1B, 2A, 2B.
+If you already possess Level I and Level II Fire Investigation Certifications from the State of California, a copy of your certification certificates will suffice to validate that you have met the training requirements for Fire Investigation 1A, 1B, 2A, 2B.
+In addition, you will need to complete the eight CFITrainer.net modules listed in the CFI-SOP.

 The following courses/classes will meet or substitute for the criteria of the court room requirements:

-The question has risen, “If an investigator possesses a California State Fire Investigator II Certification, why would he/she have to verify again that he/she has investigated 150 fires and testified twice in court?”
+The question has risen, “If an investigator possesses a California State Fire Investigator II Certification, why would he/she have to verify again that he/she has investigated 150 fires for cause and 150 fires for origin and testified twice in court?”
 It is the CCAI Board of Directors’ position that, if CCAI is going to certify an investigator, the person’s qualifications must be independently validated by CCAI using documents and under oath statements.

-The initial application fee, if you are a CCAI member, is $150.00 and the certification is validated for three years.
-Renewal of the CCAI-CFI certification, if you are a CCAI member, is $75.00 every three years.
-If you are not a member of CCAI, the initial application fee is $300.00 and renewal is $150.00 every three years.
+The initial application fee, if you are a CCAI member, is $150.00 and the certification is valid for three years.
+Renewal of the CCAI-CFI certification, if you are a CCAI member, is $140.00 every three years.
+If you are not a member of CCAI, the initial application fee is $300.00 and renewal is $280.00 every three years.

 Verification of Testimony